OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 #### CAPTCHA

 The use of an effective CAPTCHA can help to prevent automated login attempts against accounts.
-However, many CAPTCHA implementations have weaknesses that allow them to be solved using automated techniques or can be outsourced to services which can solve them.
+However, many older CAPTCHA implementations have weaknesses that allow them to be solved using automated techniques or can be outsourced to services which can solve them.
 As such, the use of CAPTCHA should be viewed as a defence-in-depth control to make brute-force attacks more time consuming and expensive, rather than as a preventative.
+New CAPTCHA implementations require no user interaction and therefore avoid automation that leverages visual pattern matching entirely (and have no user friction at all).

-It may be more user-friendly to only require a CAPTCHA be solved after a small number of failed login attempts, rather than requiring it from the very first login.
+It may be more user-friendly to only require a older CAPTCHA where solving visual patterns after a small number of failed login attempts, rather than requiring it from the very first login.
+Where possible you should always use the new CAPTCHA implementations that have no user interaction, for all sensitive transactions.

 #### Security Questions and Memorable Words

 The addition of a security question or memorable word can also help protect against automated attacks, especially when the user is asked to enter a number of randomly chosen characters from the word.
-It should be noted that this does **not** constitute multi-factor authentication, as both factors are the same (something you know).
+It should be noted that this does **not** constitute multi-factor Authentication, as both factors are the same (something you know).
 Furthermore, security questions are often weak and have predictable answers, so they must be carefully chosen.
 The [Choosing and Using Security Questions cheat sheet](Choosing_and_Using_Security_Questions_Cheat_Sheet.md) contains further guidance on this.

 ## Logging and Monitoring

-Enable logging and monitoring of authentication functions to detect attacks/failures on a real-time basis
+Enable logging and monitoring of Authentication functions to detect attacks/failures on a real-time basis

 - Ensure that all failures are logged and reviewed
 - Ensure that all password failures are logged and reviewed
 - Ensure that all account lockouts are logged and reviewed

-## Use of authentication protocols that require no password
+## Use of Authentication protocols that require no password

-While authentication through a user/password combination and using multi-factor authentication is considered generally secure, there are use cases where it isn't considered the best option or even safe.
+While Authentication through a user/password combination and using multi-factor Authentication is considered generally secure, there are use cases where it isn't considered the best option or even safe.
 Examples of this are third party applications that desire connecting to the web application, either from a mobile device, another website, desktop or other situations.
 When this happens, it is NOT considered safe to allow the third-party application to store the user/password combo, since then it extends the attack surface into their hands, where it isn't in your control.
-For this, and other use cases, there are several authentication protocols that can protect you from exposing your users' data to attackers.
+For this, and other use cases, there are several Authentication protocols that can protect you from exposing your users' data to attackers.

 ### OAuth

-Open Authorization (OAuth) is a protocol that allows an application to authenticate against a server as a user, without requiring passwords or any third party server that acts as an identity provider.
-It uses a token generated by the server and provides how the authorization flows most occur, so that a client, such as a mobile application, can tell the server what user is using the service.
+Open Authorization (OAuth) is a protocol that allows an application to trust Authentication of a user against a prior established Authentication mechanism for ongoing Authorization decisions, [OAuth is not an Authentication protocol](https://oauth.net/articles/Authentication/).
+In some cases the Authentication occurs without requiring passwords depending on the chosen prior established Authentication mechanism that OAuth has been configured to convey.

+OAuth is providing Authorization and will generate a token representing a trust relationship so that a client, such as a mobile application, can assure a serverof their authority to perform delegated requests on behalf of a trusted identity.

-The recommendation is to use and implement OAuth 1.0a or OAuth 2.0 since the very first version (OAuth1.0) has been found to be vulnerable to session fixation.
+The recommendation is to use and implement OAuth 2.0 due to flaws and vulnerabilities found in previous versions, such as session fixation and exposing secrets in plain text during communication.
+OAuth 2.0 mandates HTTPS for transport security.

-OAuth 2.0 relies on HTTPS for security and is currently used and implemented by APIs from companies such as Facebook, Google, Twitter and Microsoft.
-OAuth1.0a is more difficult to use because it requires the use of cryptographic libraries for digital signatures.
-However, since OAuth1.0a does not rely on HTTPS for security, it can be more suited for higher-risk transactions.

-### OpenId
+### OpenID Connect (OIDC)

-OpenId is an HTTP-based protocol that uses identity providers to validate that a user is whom he says he is.
-It is a very simple protocol which allows a service provider initiated way for single sign-on (SSO).
-This allows the user to re-use a single identity given to a trusted OpenId identity provider and be the same user in multiple websites, without the need to provide any website with the password, except for the OpenId identity provider.
+OpenID Connect is an HTTP-based protocol built on top of OAuth 2.0 that uses identity providers to validate that a user is whom they say they are.
+It is a very simple protocol which allows a service provider to provide single sign-on (SSO).
+This allows the user to re-use a single identity given to a trusted OIDC identity provider and be the same user in multiple websites, without the need to provide any website with the password, except for the OIDC identity provider.

-Due to its simplicity and that it provides protection of passwords, OpenId has been well adopted.
-Some of the well-known identity providers for OpenId are Stack Exchange, Google, Facebook and Yahoo!
+Due to its simplicity and that it provides protection of passwords, OIDC has been well adopted.
+Some of the well-known identity providers for OIDC are Stack Exchange, Google, Facebook and Yahoo!

-For non-enterprise environments, OpenId is considered a secure and often better choice, as long as the identity provider is of trust.
+For non-enterprise environments, OIDC is considered a secure and often better choice, as long as the OIDC identity provider is trusted.

 ### SAML

-Security Assertion Markup Language (SAML) is often considered to compete with OpenId.
-The most recommended version is 2.0 since it is very features complete and provides strong security.
-Like OpenId, SAML uses identity providers, but unlike OpenId, it is XML-based and provides more flexibility.
+Security Assertion Markup Language (SAML) is often considered to compete with OIDC.
+The most recommended version is 2.0 since it is considered to be 'feature complete' and has no known systemic vulnerabilities, though many implementation flaws and weaknesses exist.
+Like OIDC, SAML uses identity providers, but unlike OIDC, it is XML-based and provides more flexibility.
 SAML is based on browser redirects which send XML data.
 Furthermore, SAML isn't only initiated by a service provider; it can also be initiated from the identity provider.
 This allows the user to navigate through different portals while still being authenticated without having to do anything, making the process transparent.

-While OpenId has taken most of the consumer market, SAML is often the choice for enterprise applications.
-The reason for this is often that there are few OpenId identity providers which are considered of enterprise-class (meaning that the way they validate the user identity doesn't have high standards required for enterprise identity).
+While OIDC has taken most of the consumer market, SAML is often the choice for enterprise applications.
+The reason for this is often that there are few OIDC identity providers which are considered of enterprise-class (meaning that the way they validate the user identity doesn't have high standards required for enterprise identity).
 It is more common to see SAML being used inside of intranet websites, sometimes even using a server from the intranet as the identity provider.

-In the past few years, applications like SAP ERP and SharePoint (SharePoint by using Active Directory Federation Services 2.0) have decided to use SAML 2.0 authentication as an often preferred method for single sign-on implementations whenever enterprise federation is required for web services and web applications.
+In the past few years, applications like SAP ERP and SharePoint (SharePoint by using Active Directory Federation Services 2.0) have decided to use SAML 2.0 Authentication as an often preferred method for single sign-on implementations whenever enterprise federation is required for web services and web applications.

 **See also: [SAML Security Cheat Sheet](SAML_Security_Cheat_Sheet.md)**

 ### FIDO

-The Fast Identity Online (FIDO) Alliance has created two protocols to facilitate online authentication: the Universal Authentication Framework (UAF) protocol and the Universal Second Factor (U2F) protocol.
-While UAF focuses on passwordless authentication, U2F allows the addition of a second factor to existing password-based authentication.
+The Fast Identity Online (FIDO) Alliance has created two protocols to facilitate online Authentication: the Universal Authentication Framework (UAF) protocol and the Universal Second Factor (U2F) protocol.
+While UAF focuses on password-less Authentication, U2F allows the addition of a second factor to existing password-based Authentication.
 Both protocols are based on a public key cryptography challenge-response model.

-UAF takes advantage of existing security technologies present on devices for authentication including fingerprint sensors, cameras(face biometrics), microphones(voice biometrics), Trusted Execution Environments(TEEs), Secure Elements(SEs) and others.
-The protocol is designed to plug-in these device capabilities into a common authentication framework.
+UAF takes advantage of existing security technologies present on devices for Authentication including fingerprint sensors, cameras(face biometrics), microphones(voice biometrics), Trusted Execution Environments(TEEs), Secure Elements(SEs) and others.
+The protocol is designed to plug-in these device capabilities into a common Authentication framework.
 UAF works with both native applications and web applications.

-U2F augments password-based authentication using a hardware token (typically USB) that stores cryptographic authentication keys and uses them for signing.
-The user can use the same token as a second factor for multiple applications.
+U2F augments password-based Authentication using a hardware token (typically USB) that stores cryptographic keys and uses them for signing.
+The user can use the same token as a second factor for Authorization of multiple applications.
 U2F works with web applications.
-It provides **protection against phishing** by using the URL of the website to look up the stored authentication key.
+It provides **protection against phishing** by using the URL of the website to look up the stored cryptographic key.

 ## Password Managers